wbsoft/parce/README.rst

 `Documentation  <https://parce.info>`_                          •
 `License        <https://www.gnu.org/licenses/gpl-3.0>`_

-This Python package, `parce`, can be used for parsing text into tokens using one of the supplied language definitions in the ``lang`` directory, or building your own language definitions and parse text using them.
+This Python package, `parce`, can be used for lexing text into tokens using one of the supplied language definitions in the ``lang`` directory, or building your own language definitions and lex text using them.

 The `parce` module is designed to be very fast, while being written in pure Python, using native data structures as much as possible.
-Parsing can be done in a background thread.
+Lexing can be done in a background thread.

 A powerful feature of parce is that you can retokenize only modified parts of a